 Below is an image of Taylor Valley, where you can see glaciers with meltwater streams feeding Lake Bonney.

 Today was great - we visited a very special place in the Dry Valleys call the Labyrinth.
 It is an area that has lots of steep narrow canyons that was formed by a large lake that was under a glacier many years ago.
 Now we see some little isolated ponds here and there (ice covered).
-We came to study our snow packs at this site and collect samples from the ponds.
-Because of the weather, we could only stay for 4 hours.
-We got plenty done though.
-This is a pretty cold part of the Dry Valleys, so we wear our 'big red' parkas when we work here.

 Finally - if you get a chance, check out http://elise-on-ice.blogspot.com - a blog by a visiting artist.
 She has a terrific video posted of penguins on the ice edge: http://www.youtube.com/watch?v=i-_9EWYAbbI.